 A machine learning model report references the machine learning model

 A DSS metric insights references a dataset, model or folder

-Security is carried by the referenced objects, through the Dashboard authorizations mechanism.
-In other words, if a dataset is dashboard-authorized, then the dashboard-only users of the project will be able to create dataset table, charts and comments insights based on this dataset.
+Security is owned by the referenced objects, through the Authorized objects mechanism.
+In other words, if a dataset added as an authorized object with the READ mode, it is considered as ‘dashboard-authorized’, and the dashboard-only users of the project will be able to create dataset tables, charts and comment insights based on this dataset.

 Insights live independently from their referenced objects.
 In most cases, modifying anything on the insight will either be impossible, or will not reflect in the original object.

 When you are on the dashboard, you can go to a full-size view of the insight by clicking on the Go button